petter-holmberg/cpp-ref/classes.md

 ### inline

 Functions declared `inline` will make the compiler replace calls to it with a copy of the function body, replacing arguments with the call values.
 This can optimize performance while avoiding code repetition.
-The compiler probably does this for most small functions not explicitly declared inline anyway.

 Limit most inlining to small, frequently called functions.
 This facilitates debugging and binary upgradability, minimizes potential code bloat, and maximizes the chances of greater program speed.
+Don't second-guess the compiler and declare functions `inline` prematurely.
+Modern compilers do inlining automatically for most small functions not explicitly declared inline.
 Don't declare function templates inline just because they appear in header files.
-Wait until the linker requires it.
 [Meyers05](#Meyers05) §30

 ### template